tidalcycles/tidalcycles.github.io/README.md

 after the prelude, you can write standard markdown for the contents.
 The `title` will be displayed as the title of your function description and the category is the name of the section, your description should be placed in.

+_Note that placing `your_new_transition.md` in the subdirectory `transitions` is not strictly necessary, setting the `category` however is!
+Using subdirectories just makes it easier to navigate through the separate files._

+### Influencing the order of Content

 The order of entries within a section of a chapter is always alphabetical.
 You can however use the `weight` key in your YAML prelude to have your content appear more likely on top or in the bottom of the chosen section.
 Weight is given in numeric values where negative values are _light_ and will move you content to the top, while positive values are _heavy_ and will let your content sink to the bottom.
 Note that weight is not an absolute position, but merely a relative way place content.

-_Note that placing `your_new_transition.md` in the subdirectory `transitions` is not strictly necessary, setting the `category` however is!
-Using subdirectories just makes it easier to navigate through the separate files._